Photos of Set It Off at Commodore Ballroom, Vancouver, British Columbia

 Stepping into that slot, Autumn Kings wasted no time — hard rock with pop sensibilities and a hefty dose of alt attitude.
 They even nailed a rousing cover of Linkin Park’s “Bleed It Out,” and their original "Snake Charmer" slid immediately onto my playlist.
 I caught a few minutes at their merch table afterwards and the lead singer was as genuine offstage as they were ferocious on it — a welcome treat for anyone who likes friendly bands with a heavy live presence.

-Set It Off Headlining was Set It Off, touring in support of their self-titled release — a pivotal album that marks their first fully independent record since parting ways with Fearless Records.
+Photo 5 — Set It Off — Self-Titled Tour at the Commodore Ballroom, Commodore Ballroom Headlining was Set It Off, touring in support of their self-titled release — a pivotal album that marks their first fully independent record since parting ways with Fearless Records.
 Lead vocalist Cody Carson (@codysio), guitarist/bassist Zach DeWall (@zachsio), and drummer Maxx Danziger (@maxxsio) showed a band comfortable in their new lane: emotionally direct songs alongside full-tilt anthems.

-Set It Off and Vana The room alternated between hushed, emotional moments and full-throttle singalongs.
+Photo 6 — Set It Off — Self-Titled Tour at the Commodore Ballroom, Commodore Ballroom The room alternated between hushed, emotional moments and full-throttle singalongs.
 For every intimate thank-you from Cody there was an eruption of noise for tracks like "Parasite" and "Punching Bag."
 A crowd favourite from earlier days, "Projector" (from Elsewhere), got a raucous reception.
 One of the evening’s highlights was Vana joining Cody for "Partners in Crime" — a spontaneous guest moment that felt genuinely magical.

 Cody also took a quiet moment at the piano for a short mash-up of songs from across their catalogue — a brief, thoughtful pause before the crowd roared them back into full force.

-Set It Off By the time I hit the merch table much of the vinyl stock was gone — testament to a packed crowd and eager collectors.
+Photo 7 — Set It Off — Self-Titled Tour at the Commodore Ballroom, Commodore Ballroom By the time I hit the merch table much of the vinyl stock was gone — testament to a packed crowd and eager collectors.
 I did manage to snag a limited tour CD and a signed Vana vinyl, which made the trip home feel like a win beyond the images.

 View photo gallery →